SuzanDewitz/autotraderss-react-frontend/README.md

 ## Saved Page

--The Saved page serves as a dedicated space where users can conveniently access and view all the cars they have saved.
+- The Saved page serves as a dedicated space where users can conveniently access and view all the cars they have saved.
   It acts  as a personalized collection, allowing users to keep track of vehicles that have caught their interest or that they intend to revisit later.
 -By providing a centralized location for saved cars, this page ensures that users can easily retrieve and review their preferred selections, simplifying the process of comparing and considering options when making purchasing decisions.

 <br>

 ## Future Features

--Enhanced Search Options and Filters: Expand the search capabilities by incorporating additional search options and filters based on various criteria.
+- Enhanced Search Options and Filters: Expand the search capabilities by incorporating additional search options and filters
+  based on various criteria.
 This will empower users to refine their search results and find cars that precisely meet their specific requirements.

--Rating System for Buyers and Sellers: Introduce a rating system that enables buyers to rate their experiences with sellers.
+- Rating System for Buyers and Sellers: Introduce a rating system that enables buyers to rate their experiences with sellers.
   This feature promotes trust and credibility within the service, providing valuable feedback to other users and helping them make informed decisions when engaging with sellers.

--Location Algorithm for Local Searches: Implement a location-based algorithm that allows users to search for cars and sellers within a certain distance from their specified location.
+- Location Algorithm for Local Searches: Implement a location-based algorithm that allows users to search for cars and sellers within a certain distance from their specified location.
 This functionality enhances convenience by enabling users to find nearby options and facilitates localized transactions.

--Image Gallery Functionality: Integrate an image gallery feature that allows sellers to upload multiple pictures of their cars.
-This expanded visual representation provides potential buyers with a more comprehensive view of the vehicles, aiding in their decision-making process.
+- Image Gallery Functionality: Integrate an image gallery feature that allows sellers to upload multiple pictures of their cars.This expanded visual representation provides potential buyers with a more comprehensive view of the vehicles, aiding in their decision-making process.

--Different Registration Roles: Enhance the registration process by introducing different roles based on whether users are representing a company or are private individuals.
+- Different Registration Roles: Enhance the registration process by introducing different roles based on whether users are representing a company or are private individuals.
 This distinction allows for tailored experiences, features, and functionalities based on the specific needs and preferences of different user types.

 <br>